Bruce Reid: Post-playing career

 Since retirement as a player, Reid has developed a career as a bowling coach, and worked with teams around the world including the India cricket team (during the 2003–04 tour of Australia), the Zimbabwe national team and Hampshire County Cricket Club.
 He has also mentored Australian fast bowlers, including Nathan Bracken.

 Personal life

 Reid was born in Osborne Park, a suburb of Perth, Western Australia.
 He was a cousin of New Zealand batsman John Reid.
+At 203 cm tall, Reid is same height as former West Indian fast bowler Joel Garner.
+Until the appearance of 216 cm tall Pakistani left-arm fast bowler Mohammad Irfan in 2010, Reid and Garner were the tallest players ever to have played international cricket.